MoonlightBureau/CCH/index.markdown

     room at [3930 Georgia Avenue](https://goo.gl/maps/B1CaUkK4Lu62).
 Chill out on our patio, play a round of shuffleboard and enjoy a snack while sampling a flight of regional ciders.
 Kids are welcome, and friendly dogs can hang out in our outside space. '
+no-events:
+  title: Check Back Later
+  description: Womp Womp.
+We don't have any events right now but sign up for our newsletter to stay in the loop about special events, new ciders, and more!
 address: 3930 Georgia Ave NW Washington, DC 20011
 email: hello@capitolciderhouse.com
 layout: home